coleifer/peewee/docs/peewee/database.rst

 FastAPI
 ^^^^^^^

 FastAPI is an asyncio-compatible framework.
-Peewee relies on thread locals (which are also compatible with gevent) to manage the connection state across requests.
-For use with asyncio, some overrides are necessary to replace the thread-local behavior with an asyncio-compatible context-local.
-Peewee recommends using Flask + gevent for lightweight async web-framework.
+See the :ref:`asyncio` documentation for details on how to use Peewee in an asyncio setting.

 Other frameworks
 ^^^^^^^^^^^^^^^^